Mowje/hpka/README.md

 * HPKA-Req: all the details about the action type, username, public key, as described by the protocol below.
 * HPKA-Signature: the signature of the HPKA-Req field content

-We should note that this solution as it is now is not safe from MITM attacks when not used over HTTPS.
-Except if the server keeps a PubKey blob and respective signature history for each user for a rather large period of time (1 month for example).
-Logging the signatures in that case would be enough, because the payload should stay constant.
+We should note that this solution as it is now is not safe from MITM attacks when not used over HTTPS (or a Tor hidden service).
+The HPKA-Req contains a timestamp, and as of now the [node-hpka](https://github.com/Tashweesh/node-hpka) implementations rejects payload older than 120 seconds.
+Hence, in case the connection to the server is not encrypted and/or not authenticated, it is possible that an attacker steals an HPKA and uses it within these 2 minutes...
+This flaw could be dodged by doing some thourough logging server-side for requests youngest than 2 minutes.

 If the headers mentioned above are not present in the HTTP request, then add a "HPKA-Available: 1" header when responding to the client.

-If some error occured or some mistake was made in the request, the reponse will have it's status code == 445.
+If some error occured or some mistake was made in the request, the reponse will have it's status code == 445.
 In addition to that, it will also carry an additional "HPKA-Error" header; it's value will be just an error number according to the HPKA-Error protocol described below

 ## Security overview

 A similar system (client pub key auth) has been implemented through TLS/SSL client certificates.
 However, the authentication there is done on TLS/SSL level and not HTTP.
 Furthermore, client certificates are delivered by the server/service and are signed by a CA on delivery.
-That last point means that you should be trusting the CA.
+That last point means that it's not possible to use a client certificate to authenticate on an other server (after a transfer, for example)

 The difference here with HPKA is that the users generates his own key pair and signs his public key with his private key on registration.
-Then he appends dedicated HTTP headers on each request, each time with a new signature.
+Then he appends specific HTTP headers on each request, each time with a new signature.

 Furthermore, this technique brings some advantages over usual username/password authentication methods.
 For example, if a website using this method is "hacked", the hackers can't hack all users at once by dumping a passwords DB.
 An other example is that it is probably much harder to hack a specific user account because you would have to compromise the user's device first.

 For improved security, the user's key file shoud use a passphrase, so in case the user's device is compromised in any way, the account would be compromised if and only if the attacker was able to decrypt the key file through an expensive password attack (assuming the user wouldn't give him the password...)

-Note that the this module, as of now, uses the NIST-designed curves for ECDSA signatures.
+Note that the this protocol, as of now, uses the NIST-designed curves for ECDSA signatures.
 We are aware of the Dual-EC-DRBG NSA backdoor.
 And some specialists think that there is a good probability that these NIST-designed, NSA-approved curves may be backdoored as well.
 Aside these, Curve25519 and Ed25519, there aren't lots of other curves used broadly.
 I plan to extend HPKA for Ed25519/NaCl signatures in upcoming verisons.

 **Side note:**
 Further on, I'll say in the small threat model below that a service using HPKA should be hosted somehow securely (HSTS or Tor hidden service).
 I know there is a contradiction between HSTS and the fact we maybe shouldn't trust CAs as much as we do.
 But, we can actually do without them in our case : a user will call the same server many times, so certificate pinning of a self-signed cert should be enough.
 Otherwise, for first time users there isn't a way as much accepted/used as TLS/SSL for authenticating a server.